 If you run macOS, you’re going to run into issues when a misbehaving app like Safari eats up system resources while refusing to quit the normal way.
 On iOS, it’s easy to force-quit any app iPhone or iPad app, and watchOS also provides a similar shortcut for purging an unresponsive task from its memory.

 As it turns out, you can also force-quit any Mac app just as easily.
 Please take a minute to check out Apple’s easy to remember shortcuts for force-quitting apps.
 They’ll come in handy when an app starts to slow your system to a crawl or gets wacky to the point when force-quitting is the only remaining option left.

-In this post, I’m going to teach you two methods of force-quitting a Mac app.
+In this post, I’m going to teach you several methods to force quit apps on Mac.

 If an app isn’t responding, or is unresponsive or has monopolized system resources, you can force it to close using macOS’ Force Quit command.
 Force-quitting an app removes it from memory and macOS will try to purge any claimed resources, if possible.